-Let me start with the story as to why I made a Fennel Frond Pesto.
-When I placed my weekly vegetable order with First Agro Farms last week, (they are the good people who keep my fridge stocked with zero pesticide veggies), I had requested them to send some Fennel with the fronds intact.
+Let me tell you the story of why I made a Fennel Frond Pesto.
+When I placed my weekly vegetable order with First Agro Farms recently, I had requested them to send some Fennel with the fronds intact.
 Imagine my surprise when instead of the delicate few wispy fronds I had expected, the fennel had this whole bush attached!
 I had planned to use the fronds as a garnish in soups and salads, and was rather overwhelmed at the sight of these beautiful green strands, full of flavour.

 Well, I was not going to waste all these lovely green stuff, so I started researching for ways to productively use the fronds before they faded away in the intense heat of this very Indian Summer.